 Mineralization is expressed in a variety of styles at Frisco:

 - Copper skarn or carbonate replacement copper and base metal deposits often with significant precious metal credits (e.g. Accrington Skarn)

 - reccia hosted copper-gold-silver mineralization (e.g. Cactus Mine)

 In addition, historical exploration intersected copper-molybdenum mineralization within several deeper holes in Upper Cactus Canyon, which lies on the interpreted edge of the large Perseverance Porphyry Copper Prospect, identified by the Company in recent geophysical surveys.

-Alderan´s Frisco Project lies in the western Cordillera of the United States, near the eastern side of the Great Basin or Basin-range geomorphic province, in southwestern Utah.
-It is part of the southernmost of three major, subparallel polymetallic mineral belts of mid-Tertiary age containing most of Utah´s base- and precious metal occurrences, including the Bingham Canyon porphyry deposit.
-Each of the three main polymetallic mineralization belts in Utah is marked by an alignment of igneous intrusive and associated extrusive, mid- to late Tertiary intermediate to felsic rocks, with which the mineralization is associated.
-Magmatic rocks show a distinct magnetic signature on geophysical datasets.
+Alderan´s Frisco Project in southwestern Utah lies in the western Cordillera of the United States, near the eastern side of the Great Basin.
+It is part of the southernmost of three major, sub-parallel polymetallic mineral belts of mid-Tertiary age containing most of Utah´s base and precious metal occurrences, including the Bingham Canyon porphyry deposit located 3 hours drive to the north, which has produced over 3 billion tonnes of ore from a mine that has continually operated for over 100 years.

-Alderan´s Frisco project comprises all known surface expressions indicative for a large porphyry system, namely the Cactus Breccia Pipe, the Accrington Skarn system, both high and low sulphidation epithermal areas and finally mineralized felsic porphyries in outcrop and historic drillholes.
+Alderan´s Frisco project comprises all known surface expressions indicative for a large fertile porphyry system, namely the Cactus Breccia Pipe and the Accrington Skarn system, which are both high and low sulphidation epithermal areas, as well as mineralized felsic porphyries in outcrop and historic drillholes.